 Figure 1: Total catch (t) and targeted catch history for the Victorian Giant Crab Fishery.
+Top: from 1990 onwards, bottom: detailed view of period since quota commencement.
 Red dots indicate the TACC which was first introduced for the 2001/02 season.